 Aalap Bommaraju (they/them) explores how people transform reproductive care in the US.
 They focus specifically on policy implementation processes in publicly funded institutions that supply abortion and contraceptive care.
-They specialize in the sociology of medicine, reproduction, social movements, and race.
+They are a sociologist of reproduction with specialization in medical sociology, social movements, and the sociology of race and ethnicity.

 Bommaraju, Aalap, Megan Kavanaugh, Melody Hou, and Danielle Bessett.
 2016.
 “Situating stigma in stratified reproduction: Abortion stigma and miscarriage stigma as barriers to reproductive healthcare.”
 Sexual and Reproductive Healthcare 10:62-69. doi: http://dx.doi.org/10.1016/j.srhc.2016.10.008.